canonical/tegra-snap-samples/nvpmodel/README.md

 # Build, install and run the snap.

-This snap has no external dependencies for being built and installed, there is just needed to run `snapcraft` from the `nvpmodel/` directory, install the resulting snap using the `--dangerous` flag, and finally connect all necessary interfaces.
+This snap has no external dependencies for being built and installed, there is just needed to run `snapcraft` from the `nvpmodel/` directory, install the resulting snap using the `--dangerous` flag, connect all necessary interfaces, and finally restart the snap, this last step is needed because inside the snap there are two services (i.e., `nvpower` and `nvpmodel`) which need the set-power-management-mode interface to be connected to be properly executed.

 ```
 $ snapcraft -v --destructive-mode